-The OpenQuake suite of open-source software that allows the GEM community to use data, best practise and applications collaboratively being developed.
+OpenQuake is a suite of open-source software that allows the GEM community to use data, best practise and applications collaboratively being developed.
 The suite comprises the Platform, the Engine, and a great variety of (desktop) Tools for modeling, and for accessing and exploring GEM products, as well as uploading and sharing data & findings.
-At the end of 2014, the OpenQuake Platform will become available.
-This web-based risk assessment platform will offer an interactive environment for modeling, viewing, exploring, and managing earthquake risk by allowing users to access, manipulate, share and add data, models and tools for integrated assessment of earthquake risk.

 A Disaster Risk Reduction professional will benefit from OpenQuake tools to facilitate disaster preparedness and policy recommendations for improving resilience.
 In the OpenQuake platform they can explore datasets such as on exposure, idicutors such as on sociaol vulnerability as well as maps related to earthquake hazard and risk to get an understanding of the drivers of hazard and risk in theri area.
 Also this type of user can collaborate with local experts to use OpenQuake in the support of cost-benefit analysis of risk transfer (insurance) as well as retrofitting (“seismic upgrade”).
 The resulting maps results will intuitively show these users, in both relative and absolute terms, how each neighbourhood will benefit from a policy being evaluated.
 They can subsequently upload these maps to the Platform, to share it with the wider community and enhance awareness.

 An Insurance Modelling Analyst will benefit from OpenQuake by conducting sensitivity testing to develop a custom view of earthquake risk.
 These ‘power’ users will be able to use GEM models and data downloaded from the Platform as well as their own data, to estimate loss under varying assumptions.
 Repeating part(s) of the calculation, while adjusting parameters or investigating the underlying event sets, will provide insight to variability/uncertainty in the results.